contiamo/redux-track/README.md

 # 🛤 [redux](https://github.com/reactjs/redux)-track

 Ever wanted to track the state of your Redux-powered application without having to add a bunch of metadata to your actions?
-We did at [Contiamo](https://contiamo.com/), and so I thought I'd build [redux](https://github.com/reactjs/redux)-track.
+We did at [Contiamo](https://contiamo.com/), and so I thought I'd build `redux-track`.

 ## What is it?